swaponline/MultiCurrencyWallet/docs/promo/1inch.md

 2 month

 # What stage do you expect to be the most challenging?
-Long-term sustainability, we can add your api easiely, but we made tons of changes every day after feedback of our clients, we should not only do "simplest" integration but deliever better user experience.
+Long-term sustainability, we can add your api easily, but we made tons of changes every day after feedback of our clients, we should not only do "simplest" integration but deliver better user experience.
 For example our clients pay us to provide VISA to ERC20 token bridge, it's more than just add "call api method using web3" but required complex work of designer, developer, manager and client.

 # What is the size of funding you expect for completing each milestone of the project? *
 200 000 $ .
 To solve HR issues (finding devs, educating and motivation the old developers) for tho years.
 But we can start with 0$